Surrey Photographic Association Constitution

 The Committee may:

-– accept, refuse or terminate membership in accordance with 4 above;
+(i) accept, refuse or terminate membership in accordance with 3 and 4 above.

-– delegate such of its functions as it deems appropriate to sub committees;
+(ii) delegate such of its functions as it deems appropriate to any sub-committees it establishes.

 An Annual General Meeting shall be held before the end of November each year when the following business shall be transacted: